-The federal lawyers at Randall & Stump, PLLC have more than 25 years of combined experience and handle a wide range of drug charges, including those based on federal drug trafficking laws.
+The federal lawyers at Randall & Stump, Criminal Defense Attorneys have more than 35 years of combined experience and handle a wide range of drug charges, including those based on federal drug trafficking laws.
 We understand the complexities of these issues and how frightened you may be by the prospect of such lengthy prison terms.
 We are here to protect your rights throughout the federal court process and provide a vigorous legal defense.

 Differences Between Federal and State Drug Offenses

 Manufacturing, trafficking, and possessing controlled substances like marijuana, cocaine, heroin, methamphetamines, and opiates are illegal under state and federal law.
 However, you cannot be charged with a drug offense under both.
 You are either charged with a state drug crime or a federal drug offense.
 In some cases, your charges may start in state court but as an investigation unfolds, the federal government may take over the prosecution, leading to the potential exposure to much more severe punishment for the same crime.

 You are likely to be charged with a federal drug crime if your alleged criminal activity:

 - Crossed state lines or involved importing drugs into the country.

 - Was investigated by a federal law enforcement agency, such as the Drug Enforcement Administration (DEA).

 - Involved other offenses such as firearm possession to further the drug activity and/or money laundering related to the drug proceeds.

 - Was related to organized crime or a continuing criminal enterprise.